OVERVIEW: The Karsten Family Foundation’s human rights giving largely supports the rights of women, girls and children.

 IP TAKE: This family foundation supports rights organizations both large and small, and tends to offer general operating support rather than project specific grants.

-PROFILE: Established in California in the early 1990s, the Karsten Family Foundation's grantmaking focuses, in part, on Jewish causes.
-However, this small family foundation also supports human rights issues, albeit on a smaller scale.
+PROFILE: Established in California in the early 1990s, the Karsten Family Foundation's grantmaking focuses, in part, on Jewish causes; however, this small family foundation also supports human rights issues, albeit on a smaller scale.
 The Karsten Family Foundation keeps a low public profile, does not operate a website, and does not have a formal or paid staff.
-However, the foundation’s tax filings over the past few years show a focus on women, girls, and children.
+The foundation’s tax filings over the past few years show a focus on women, girls, and children.